tomjoht/documentation-theme-jekyll/index.md

 Note that your sidebar can only have 2 levels.
 Given that each product has its own sidebar, this depth should be sufficient (it's really like 3 levels).
 Deeper nesting goes against usability recommendations.

-Additionally, each level must have at least one topic before the next level starts.
-You can't have a second level that contains multiple third levels without having at least one standalone topic in the second level.
+{% include note.html content="Note that each level must have at least one topic before the next level starts.
+You can't have a second level that contains multiple third levels without having at least one standalone topic in the second level." %}

 For more detail on the sidebar, see [Sidebar navigation][mydoc_sidebar_navigation].